 Introducing Bones to the Raw Dog Food or Cat Food Diet

-Carcass and bones come in all shapes and sizes and are an excellent workout for your pet and they also provide good, mental and physical benefits through the processes of actually trying to eat the meat of the bone.
-The action of chewing on a bone is incredibly beneficial as not only does it help to keep their teeth clean by naturally scraping tartar from the teeth, they also have to think about how they are going to eat this meal & then that will lead to them having to use their paws to hold down the bone & then use the jaw & neck muscles to chew the meat from the bone.
+Chicken Carcasses and bones come in all shapes and sizes and are an excellent workout for your pet and they also provide good, mental and physical benefits through the processes of actually trying to eat the meat of the bone.
+They are an essential part of a varied Raw Pet Food Diet & the action of chewing on a bone is incredibly beneficial, as not only does it help to keep their teeth clean by naturally scraping tartar from the teeth, they also have to think about how they are going to eat this meal & then that will lead to them having to use their paws to hold down the bone & then use the jaw & neck muscles to chew the meat from the bone.
 It is incredibly satisfying way to feed raw dog food or raw cat food that helps to relax and keep your pet happy, wjhich in turn releases endorphines!
+You can read more here.

-All Raw bones are safe to feed.
-There are no ovens in the wild & whilst our four legged friends have become domesticated we believe their natural food source is still Raw.
-Their hinged jaw is still designed to chop & crush unlike us humans who’s jaw functions do allows us to chew our food.
+There are no ovens in the wild & whilst our four legged friends have become domesticated in recent years & this has seen a tendancy for larger commercial companies to produce dry kibble or wet tinned food, it is our beliefe that their natural food source is still Raw.
+Their hinged jaw is still designed to chop & crush, unlike us humans who’s jaw functions do allows us to chew our food.

 We class these as non weight bearing bones, such as the bones in a chicken carcass.
 They are soft & supple providing a meal.
 Hence we sometimes refer to these as meal bones - this video perfectly illustrates this.